HSLdevcom/pelias-gtfs/README.md

 ## Usage

-`node import.js -d /path-to-gtfs-data/ -prefix xxx`: run the data import using the given data path
+`node import.js -d /path-to-gtfs-data/ --prefix=xxx`: run the data import using the given data path

 In above, the optional prefix will be added to the full document id as 'GTFS:<prefix>:stop_id'.